emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows, anime. ✔️
 1. Site has continue watching feature. ✔️
 1. Decent sorting options and has built in AI recommendation tool. ✔️
 1. Site does have 4K content. ✔️
 1. Site looks good + works well on mobile. ✔️

-***
-## xPrime
-### Score: 24/24
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams quickly, including older content. ✔️
-1. They have 4 servers and they do auto-switch if one fails. ✔️
-1. Site does have episode auto-next. ✔️
-1. Sites UI feels modern, shows trailers on hover, one of the best. ✔️
-1. Has built in subs for most content and allows adjustments. ✔️
-1. It has movies, shows and anime. ✔️
-1. Site has watchlists and continue watching. ✔️
-1. Good sorting, gives recommendations based on watched, and has mood based search. ✔️
-1. Site does have 4K content. ✔️
-1. Site looks good + works well on mobile. ✔️